leoncvlt/three-extended-material/README.md

 ## Demos

 - [three-extended-material/simple](https://leoncvlt.github.io/three-extended-material/simple/) - A demo of the checkerboard setup illustrated above
-- [three-extended-material/complex](https://leoncvlt.github.io/three-extended-material/complex/) - A more complex example with multiple extensions, editing properties in real-time and some interesting effects.
+- [three-extended-material/complex](https://leoncvlt.github.io/three-extended-material/complex/) - A more complex example with multiple toggleable extensions, editing properties in real-time and some interesting effects.